fghaas/pyconit2023/markdown/talk.md

 is somehow the domain of the arts, that it happens in painting, music, drama, dance, fiction, poetry, etc. But nowhere else.
-And the second misconception is that creativity happens in big leaps, as in Mozart writing a new Symphony or or Stephen King writing a new novel.
+And the second misconception is that creativity happens in big leaps, as in Mozart writing a new Symphony or Zaha Hadid designing a new building.
 Nothing could be further from the truth.
 Both of those things could not be further from the truth.